Create & edit documents#

 Double-click the file

-in the repository directory.Alternatively, open a terminal, change to the repository directory, and run:
+in the repository root.Alternatively, open a terminal, change to the repository root, and run:

-The server renders the source files into HTML, and serves the result over HTTP.
+The server renders the source files into HTML, and serves the site over HTTP.

 docs